JoseManuelYC/JoseManuelYC/README.md

 ## About Me 🚀

 Hey there!
 I'm José, a passionate Backend Developer with a love for clean code and scalable solutions.
 When I'm not coding, you'll find me enjoying soccer ⚽, discovering new music 🎵, or diving into video games 🎮.
-I'm on a continuous journey of learning and growth in the tech world.
+I'm on a continuous journey of learning and growth in the tech world

 ### What I'm up to 🎯
 - 💼 Currently working with **NestJS**, **GraphQL**, **Docker**, **AWS**, **JestJs**, and **LangChain**